-During 2020, the MLS received 1,652 new sexual offender registrations.
+The 22,377 active registrants in the sexual offender registry as of the end of 2022 remained consistent with the year ending 2021 total of 21,611 active registered offenders.
+During 2022, the MLS received 2,034 new sexual offender registrations.
 A Legal Assistant reviews each new registration for completeness and accuracy and determines if the sexual offender is in fact required to register, based on the offense of conviction and date committed.
 When an offender is determined to have a registration requirement, the appropriate offender classification is designated.
 Classifications are determined by statute and are based on the offense date and offense committed.
 The offender information is then activated in PA SORT and the information authorized by statute is posted to the public website.
 Should a new registration be submitted for an offender, and it is determined that the individual is not required to register, correspondence is sent to them indicating such.
-Of the 1,652 new registrations received in 2020, MLS staff determined that 1,591 offenders were required to register, and 61 were not.
+Of the 2,034 new registrations received in 2022, MLS staff determined that 1,895 offenders were required to register and 139 were not.

 The pre-determined registration verification times for an offender are based on the date the offender initially registered and the mandated frequency of the verifications.
 When the required appearance time nears, the MLS mails a reminder notification to the offender.
-The correspondence indicates the timeframe in which an offender must appear at an approved registration site to remain in compliance, as well as a list of the 139 approved registration sites, including 79 PSP Stations, 50 county-level sites, and 10 municipal police departments.
+The correspondence indicates the timeframe in which an offender must appear at an approved registration site to remain in compliance, as well as a list of the 138 approved registration sites, including 79 PSP Stations, 50 county-level sites, and nine municipal police departments.
 Each of these registration sites has access to the PA SORT application.
-There were 25,974 such letters mailed by the MLS during 2020.
+There were 29,577 such letters mailed by the MLS in 2022.

 In addition to these scheduled verification appearances, registered offenders are required by law to report any changes in their information to the PSP within three (3) business days of the change.
-These updates typically involve the registered offender appearing at one (1) of the approved registration sites and providing the new information.
+These updates typically involve the registered offender appearing at one of the approved registration sites and providing new information.

 Each time a registered offender appears for a mandated appearance or to report a change, the information is transmitted to the MLS via PA SORT.
 The MLS staff reviews each verification and update submitted for accuracy.
-Once vetted, the offender's information, to include any changes, is posted to the public website.
-The MLS staff processed 44,242 offender verifications and updates in 2020.
+Once vetted, the offender's information, including any changes, is posted to the public website.
+The MLS staff processed 51,477 offender verifications and updates in 2022.

 Any time an offender reports a change of address, whether it be residential, employment, or school, the MLS also notifies either the local PSP Station or the municipal police department with jurisdiction at the location.
-A total of 16,753 of these notifications were made during 2020.
+A total of 20,029 of these notifications were made in 2022.
 In addition to notifying law enforcement of the offender's new address, the MLS also notifies the agency with jurisdiction when an offender reports that they no longer reside at a particular address, have terminated employment, or are no longer a student.
-There were 16,095 such notifications made in 2020.
+There were 19,029 such notifications made in 2022.
 These notifications are intended to allow local PSP Stations and municipal police departments to remain informed of sexual offenders who reside, work, or attend school within their respective jurisdictions.

-During the latter portion of 2019, the MLS began sending these law enforcement notifications via the Commonwealth Law Enforcement Assistance Network (CLEAN), rather than the standard mail system.
-The notifications sent via CLEAN provide for a faster notification mechanism, a guaranteed delivery of the information, and a significant cost savings to the Department.
+Beginning in the latter portion of 2019, the MLS began sending these law enforcement notifications via the Commonwealth Law Enforcement Assistance Network (CLEAN), rather than the standard mail system.
+The notifications sent via CLEAN provide for a faster notification mechanism, provide guaranteed delivery of the information, and provide significant cost savings to the Department.